Why should switching to renewable energy be the global primary goal?

 Electric Vehicles (EV)

 Although Tesla is breaking records for most wanted electric cars, EVs are, in fact, more than an alternative to fuel-driven cars.
-They are energy storage on wheels, meaning EVs can serve as a backup or additional clean power source, for instance, for VPPs, smart grids, or local DR programs.
+They are renewable energy storage on wheels, meaning EVs can serve as a backup or additional clean power source, for instance, for VPPs, smart grids, or local DR programs.

 Energy storage and management